TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 ### Level I queries: One CFDE dataset

 1. Display the structure of the GTEx expression data.
 Return 1 (LIMIT 1) GTEx CUI, and expression and tissue codes and Term (binned TPM).
-This will display the  actual nodes, so its best to execute this query in the Bolt interface (the website GUI).
+This will display the  actual nodes as a graph.
 If executed with cypher-shell (on the command line) or via the api, you’ll have several json objects returned.

 ```graphql
 MATCH (gtex_cui:Concept)-[r0:CODE]-(gtex_code:Code {SAB:'GTEX_EXP'})-[:TPM]-(gtex_term:Term)